Aaron Henry (politician): Regional Council of Negro Leadership

 Other key members of the RCNL included Amzie Moore, an NAACP activist and gas station owner from Cleveland, Mississippi and Medgar Evers, who sold insurance for Dr. Howard in Mound Bayou.
 Henry aided the RCNL's boycott of service stations that failed to provide restrooms for blacks.
 As part of this campaign, the RCNL distributed an estimated twenty thousand bumper stickers with the slogan “Don't Buy Gas Where You Can't Use the Rest Room."
 Beginning in 1953, it directly challenged separate but equal policies and demanded integration of schools.

 Henry participated in the RCNL's annual meetings in Mound Bayou between 1952 and 1955, which often attracted crowds of over ten thousand.

-Frequently a target of racist violence, Henry was arrested in Clarksdale repeatedly, and in one famous incident was chained to the rear of a city garbage truck and led through the streets of Clarksdale to jail.
+Frequently a target of racist violence, Henry was repeatedly arrested in Clarksdale.
+In one noted incident, the police chained him to the rear of a city garbage truck and led him through the streets of Clarksdale to jail.

 Civil rights movement activism

-While Henry remained active in the RCNL until its demise in the early 1960s, he also joined the Mississippi branch of the NAACP in 1954 and eventually worked his way up to state president in 1959.
+While Henry remained active in the RCNL until its demise in the early 1960s, he also joined the Mississippi branch of the NAACP in 1954.
+He eventually worked his way up to state president in 1959.

 He started the Mississippi Freedom Democratic Party (MFDP) and the Council of Federated Organizations (COFO).
 In 1961 he organized a boycott of stores in the Clarksdale, Mississippi area that discriminated against African Americans both as customers and employees.
 He chaired delegations of Loyalist Democrats to the 1968 and 1972 Democratic National Conventions.

-In 1976 the Loyalist Democrats and opposing Regular Democrats of Mississippi agreed to reunify the state party.
-As part of the agreement, the party would be co-chaired one white person and one black person until the beginning of 1980.
+In 1976 the Loyalist Democrats (primarily Black) and opposing Regular Democrats of Mississippi (primarily white) agreed to reunify the state party.
+As part of the agreement, the party would be co-chaired by one white person and one black person until the beginning of 1980.
 Henry served as the black co-chairman.

-In 1962, he was arrested for picking up an eighteen-year-old young man from Memphis, Tennessee.
+In mid-20th century United States, homosexuality was widely illegal.
+In 1962, Henry was arrested for picking up an eighteen-year-old man from Memphis, Tennessee.
 By 1968, after several appeals, the charge was not voided.
-In 1972, he was arrested again for soliciting sodomy from two undercover policemen.
-Unusual for politicians of the time, Henry was able to survive such scandals in part because they originated with Whites whose motives were suspect among Blacks, and also because Black voters recognized Henry's skill and ability as a proven leader.
+In 1972, he was arrested again, on charges of soliciting sodomy from two undercover policemen.
+Unusually for politicians of the time, Henry was able to survive such scandals in part because they originated with Whites.
+Blacks justifiably suspected the motives of those who brought charges, and they also recognized Henry's skill and ability as a proven leader.